alexylem/jarvis-gmail/README.md

 Tells you number of unread emails you have on your gmail account, and who sent the last email.

+Configuration options:
+- Say sender of last unread email
+- Say title of last unread email
+- Check only new unread emails from last check or all unread emails
+- Say when there is no unread emails

 ## Usage
 ```
 You: Vérifie mes emails